moodymudskipper/midi/README.md

 We don’t create a data.frame but a R6 object.

-The structure is not stable yet.
+It’s still very brittle and changes frequently significantly.

 I’d like to be able to change scales/modes, apply arpeggios etc, maybe do some analysis on big amounts of midi files to detect patterns in styles of music or specific artists, but we’re far from there.

-I’d like to do the same with guitar pro files too.
+I’d like to do something similar with guitar pro files too as their structure is more suited to songwriting and the gp5 file format has been reverse engineered.

 ## Installation